Designorate

 Setup Stage

 This stage starts with defining the stakeholders who will be involved in the Failure Mode and Effects Analysis process.
-It is crucial that the stakeholders represent the different departments who can advise in relation to the product’s potential risk of failure.
-Then the team defines the scope of the FMEA process and the scope of the investigation.
+The stakeholders must represent the different departments that can advise in relation to the product's potential risk of failure.
+Then, the team defines the FMEA process's scope and the investigation's scope.

 Configuration Stage